Testing in Australia | Cost of Testing | Laboratories | Which Lab? Which Tests? | International Testing Standards | More Information

 • The cost of Lyme and associated disease testing, which ranges from hundreds to several thousand dollars, is generally not covered under Medicare in Australia.

-• Lyme patients are usually infected with other pathogens, for example, Rickettsia, Bartonella, Babesia and/or viruses, so multiple tests may be required (which can increase costs).
+• Lyme patients are usually infected with other pathogens (Lyme Co-infections), for example, Rickettsia, Bartonella, Babesia and/or viruses, so multiple tests may be required (which can increase costs).

 Laboratories